 The most noticeable difference between this school and my last is that there is no uniform.
 My old school uniform was really itchy.
 I feel so much more comfortable and relaxed in my own clothes- it helps my concentration.

 Some English schools have a curious fixation with uniform as a panacea for a range of educational problems, believing that endemic discipline and attainment issues can be resolved by resurrecting the blazer or tightening up on skirt length.
 RIC students though are motivated to excel and behave respectfully by being well taught.
 They flourish as individuals rather than as units that must conform.
 As examples from around the world show high standards of discipline and achievement are not dependent on school uniform.

-Students have recently joined RIC’s Lower School from a range of local primary and junior schools as well as St Olave’s Prep, New Eltham, King’s Rochester Prep, Sutton Valence Prep, Hilden Grange Prep, Tonbridge, Spring Grove School, Ashford, the Bronte School, Gravesend and St Andrew’s School, Rochester.
+Students have recently joined RIC’s Lower School from St Olave’s Prep, New Eltham, King’s Rochester Prep, Hilden Grange Prep, Tonbridge, Spring Grove School, Ashford, the Bronte School, Gravesend, St Andrew’s School, Rochester and as well as a range of local primary and junior schools from all over Kent.
 Students join at 11+, 13+ after Common Entrance or directly into Year 10 for two year GCSE courses.